 Tulum by Bike

 Biking around Tulum is probably my favorite way to get around, and a great option if you are visiting Tulum on a budget.
 Staying in the city center means biking 20-40 minutes to reach the beach resorts and restaurants in the hotel zone, where you’ll find many of the spots on this list.
-There is a bike path along the main road 109.

 - Tulum on a Budget